Got a new sale or product to share? Learn what a promotional message is and the key to writing the perfect one.

 The trick to writing a good promotional message is to simply send a text that you would want to receive from a business.

-It should be conversational, stick to one main topic, be timely/topical, provide a clear picture of what action the customer is to take and deliver some added value/information.
+It should be conversational, stick to one main topic, be timely/topical, provide a clear picture of what action the customer should take, and deliver some added value/information.

 There are a few variations on the traditional sales text.
 Here are just a few examples of promotional messages your business might send.

-If you’ve recently launched a new product or service, it’s certainly a newsworthy event to your customers.
-Capitalize on that momentum and text your audience before, during, and after the big release.
+If you’ve recently launched a new product or service, it’s a newsworthy event for your customers.
+Build up some momentum by sending an SMS broadcast before, during, and after the big release.

 Also, be sure to include a photo whenever possible.
 Research shows that messages with photos have higher click-through rates.

-With those three tips in mind, you’re sure to see an ROI like many of our customers already have!
+With those five tips in mind, you’re sure to see an ROI like many of our customers already have!